Ardbd/3E-Design-Service/docs/permit/permitting.md

 - Stakeholder Coordination: Acting as a liaison between clients, regulatory bodies, and stakeholders to address concerns and facilitate efficient approvals.
  Specialized Approvals: Managing requirements for stormwater management, erosion and sediment control, grading, and servicing plans to secure regulatory approval.

 By leveraging our in-depth knowledge of regulatory frameworks and industry standards, we ensure that every design meets the highest levels of safety, functionality, and sustainability.
-At 3E Design Services, we are dedicated to providing seamless support for regulatory compliance and permitting, including obtaining building permits, to help clients achieve their project goals efficiently and effectively.
+At **3E Design Services**, we are dedicated to providing seamless support for regulatory compliance and permitting, including obtaining building permits, to help clients achieve their project goals efficiently and effectively.

 -----------------